lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   the last tile of a window that is not the last one of the SCHC packet.
   By extension, such a window is called an All-0 window.

-* Message Integrity Check (MIC).
+* Reassembly Check Sequence (RCS).
   This field only appears in the All-1 SCHC Fragments.
   Its size (called U, in bits) is defined by each Profile for each Rule ID.

-  See {{IntegrityChecking}} for the MIC default size, default polynomial and details on MIC computation.
+  See {{IntegrityChecking}} for the RCS default size, default polynomial and details on RCS computation.

 * C (integrity Check): C is a 1-bit field.
   This field is used in the SCHC ACK message to report on the reassembled SCHC Packet integrity check (see {{IntegrityChecking}}).